Root Canal Treatment Quincy, MA

 A restored tooth will look completely natural if a tooth-colored crown or filling is used to restore it.
 In fact, crowns can be created in the exact shade of the surrounding teeth so that it blends in perfectly.
 This way no one will know that you ever had a procedure completed.
 If, in fact, you had a root canal done previously, you may want to have the filling or crown around it replaced with today's version for an improved appearance.

 Alternatively, if don't have a root canal endodontics procedure completed, the infected tooth will likely need to be pulled.
 This is essential for preventing the spread of infection.
 Once the tooth is removed it will need to be replaced.
 The options for doing so involve wearing a denture, getting a dental bridge or having dental implants installed.
 These are all viable solutions but take additional time, and the recovery period is longer since the procedures will take several steps.
 Therefore, one possible solution is for us to attempt to save your tooth by performing a root canal endodontics procedure.
-To learn more about this option call Premier Dental of Quincy and Milton at 617-982-1649 and schedule an appointment.
+To learn more about this option call Core Dental Group and Implants Center at 617-982-1649 and schedule an appointment.

 If you live in the Quincy area, call (617) 982-1649 to schedule your dental exam so that you can remain in good health or receive treatment for a current condition.